Reduced Tax on Rent

-Once an individual or company declares the annual income from such rented property and gives the required details in respect of the property, on the prescribed form to be attached with the income tax return, the individual or company will pay a flat rate of 15% in tax on the total gross rental income received.
+Once an individual or company declares the annual income from such rented property and gives the required details in respect of the property on the prescribed form, the individual or company will pay a flat rate of 15% tax on the total gross rental income received.

 The scheme is a voluntary one, meaning that the Government is allowing rental earners to opt to retain the existing tax regime for rental income.